 A couple of notes:

 -These are by far the best within a few hours of making them so if you’re looking to prep ahead, here are some tips: make the filling in advance (this can be made a few days in advance).
 For the first rising, the dough can stay in the fridge for a good day or two.
-Let it come to room temperature for about an hour before stamping out your circles.
+Let it come to room temperature before stamping out your circles.
 Once you have your circles stamped, you can keep them in the fridge for up to 3 hours.
 Fry them right before your party, and then maybe hand off the job of filling them to that friend who arrives at the party looking for a job to do in the kitchen.

 -I like frying in cast iron!
 It does a nice job of maintaining the temperature of the oil.